2024 California State Guide to Scattering Ashes

-This state guide to scattering ashes focuses on the beautiful state of California.
-This is our fourth edition of state rules and regulations related to storing and scattering ashes of a loved one.
-More state guides related to scattering ashes will be published over the next few months so be sure to check back soon!
+This state guide to scattering ashes focuses in on the amazing state of California!
+This is our fourth edition of state regulations and rules about storing and scattering ashes of a loved one.
+Additional state guides related to scattering ashes will be shared soon so be sure to check back!

-California is an amazing state that boasts over eight hundred miles of picturesque coastline, snow-capped mountains, and pristine desert.
+California is one of the most beautiful states and boasts over eight hundred miles of picturesque coastline, snow-capped mountains, and pristine desert.
 It is well known for its great climate and a diverse culture.
 Nearly 40 million people call California home and its GDP is about $2.7 trillion (making the state the 5th largest economy in the world!).

 California Rules & Regulations for Ash Scatterings

 We receive many questions from families about the rules related to scattering ashes of a loved one or pet in California.
 This can include a special place outdoors, on private property, in state or national parks, in the ocean, or in lakes or rivers, among other places.
 In this guide, we include useful information about storing and scattering ashes in California.
 In addition, we also provide important information related to dignified and uplifting memorial ideas and options that you can do for a loved one!

 State laws exist in California related to storing and scattering ashes, which are fairly straightforward and easy to follow.
 According to California law, ashes may be scattered by employees at a licensed cemetery, crematory, registered cremated remains disposers, funeral establishment staff members, family members of the deceased, or any person who has the right to control the disposition of the remains or their designee as long as that person does not dispose of more than ten sets of remains in any calendar year.
 People are permitted to scatter in California where no local prohibition exists and with written permission of the governing agency or property owner (if it’s not property you own).
 In addition, the ashes, once scattered, must not be distinguishable to the public.